 To use Kid's Corner

-Only you can add items to Kid's Corner, but kids can open and use it on their own.
-They can also change the name, accent color, and background picture.
+Only you can add items to Kid's Corner, but children can open and use it on their own.
+They can also change the name, accent colour and background picture.

 From the main lock screen, swipe left to the Kid's Corner lock screen.

-Tap Customize to choose a new name, lock screen picture, or accent color.
+Tap Customise to choose a new name, lock screen picture or accent colour.

 To leave Kid's Corner, press the phone's power button.
 When you press it again, you'll be back at the main lock screen.